-It was used multiple sources of evidence for answering the research question, a defining feature of case studies (Swain, 2017).
-The PST' productions about the educational resource collected through a GForm® questionnaire, mainly with multiple choice questions, was one of those sources.
+Multiple sources of evidence were used for answering the research question, a defining feature of case studies (Swain, 2017).
+The PST' productions about the educational resource collected through a GForm® questionnaire, mainly with multiple choice

+- 155 questions, was one of those sources.
 The questionnaire was implemented with PST of two Portuguese TTI's in science curricular units in an online teaching context.
 This digital questionnaire has the advantage of producing an output with the global data of all students' answers.
 This output was the main instrument of quantitative data collection used.

-Another method of data collection used was PST' reflections concerning the contribution of the educational resource for their learning, as also the suggestions for its improvement, through a short survey.
-These reflections were used to collect more qualitative data about PST' learning using the educational resource CreativeLab_Sci&Math | Plate Tectonics.
+Another method of data collection used was a short survey of PST' reflections on the contribution of the educational resource - for their learning, which included their suggestions for its improvement.
+These reflections were used to collect more qualitative data about PST' learning using the educational resource CreativeLab\Sci&Math | Plate Tectonics.
 Furthermore, the PST' reflections were also used to enhance the resource.